 “The future belongs to those who believe in the beauty of their dreams.”
 Eleanor Roosevelt

 Our objective is to capture this story in a manor that honors the women and inspires the viewer.
 We are aiming to produce this film utilizing best practice methods and technology in the film industry.
 To do so, we need to raise a substantial amount of money.
-Rest assured, this money isn’t fleecing the pockets of high dollar producers nor is it putting sponsored pros in helicopters.
-All money raised is going to the in the field fimling (camera rentals, camera operators, etc) and post production of this film (editing, color correcting, sound work, music buys, etc).
+All money raised is going to finishing the project.
+We (the production team) will see zero of the dollars raised via the Pretty Faces Store.

 This isn’t just a project for “big-names” in the sport.
 We are looking for women old and young, talented and hard working, from all backgrounds to contribute to this project.
 Footage that oozes excitement, passion, authenticity and hard work will be considered for inclusion in the film.
 After all, these are the common threads that link us all to this project…